pinanek/NT101-CTF1/Readme.md

 ***Description***

-A drone captured the location of the wanted hacker After the police arrived, he must have run away and left a message What is that message? (hint:something is wrong wrong) Format flag: flag{a-b-c-d-f}
+A drone captured the location of the wanted hacker After the police arrived, he must have run away and left a message What is that message? (hint:something is wrong wrong) Format flag: flag{a-b-c-d-f}.

 [UIT.png](image/UIT.png)